HilmiZul/epkl4-web/README.md

 # e-PKL Web

-Website that contains about Praktik Kerja Lapangan, Dasar Hukum, IDUKA and so on.
+Website containing about Praktik Kerja Lapangan, Dasar Hukum, IDUKA and so on.

 # Ingredient

+- Node
 - Vue / Nuxt
-- Node

 # Setup